 What is a food journaling?

+Before we discuss how to food journal, it’s important to note what food journaling is.
 A food journal is a simple log that records your food and beverage intake throughout the day.
 For best results, it’s recommended to log your intake immediately after consumption.

 Understanding your eating mannerisms can shed some light into certain food intolerances and even point out triggers that make you eat poorly in your diet.